UBC-CIC/UBC-CIC-Spring-2026-Hackathon/README.md

 ## Getting Started 🎧

-On **Monday, May 4th**, the AWS Jam Session workshop on AWS services will be posted in the Discord channel.
+On **Monday, May 4th**, the AWS Jam Session workshop on AWS concepts and tools will be posted in the Discord channel.

 [Getting Started With AWS Workshop Studio](https://docs.google.com/document/d/1BGXQ_2axbeXwkkXXuv_F0zny07Byh6_FQY6YIvUt2hA/edit?usp=sharing)